-Now, don’t forget to check out my previous post: REVIEW // Demi Matte & Cream Lip Set by Huda Beauty and let’s get into it!
+Now, don’t forget to check out my previous post: REVIEW // Rosewater Daily Cleansing Gel by Good Molecules and let’s get into it!

 What is a cruelty-free brand?

-First of all, a cruelty-free brand is when the brand does not allow any animal testing during pre or post-market.
-So, before the product is made, the ingredients are tested on animals or once the product hit the shelves.
+A cruelty-free brand is when a brand does not allow any animal testing during pre or post-market by neither the brand itself, a supplier, a third party, or when required by law.
+To be clear, pre or post-market means before the product is made or once the product hits the shelves.

-A cruelty-free brand cannot sell in China because even though the law on pre-market animal testing has changed, a product risk being pulled out of the market to get tested on.
-Hence, why Wet N’ Wild cannot be considered cruelty-free.
-No matter how much they claim to be.
-On another hand, a product made in china does not have to test their ingredients on animals so the product can be considered as cruelty-free.
+Such a brand cannot sell in China because even though the law on pre-market animal testing has changed, a product risk being pulled out of the market to get tested on.
+On another hand, a product made in china does not have to test its ingredients on animals so the product can be considered cruelty-free.

-It is important to mention that a product that is not tested on animals does not necessarily mean that it is vegan.
-A cruelty-free product can still contain animal derived ingredients.
-If you are interested to read a post about vegan brands/products then let me know in the comment section below!
+On another hand, it is important to mention that a cruelty-free product does not necessarily mean that it is vegan because it can still contain animal-derived ingredients.
+If you are interested to read a post about vegan brands/products, then let me know in the comment section below!

 Why go cruelty-free?

-- A lot of makeup products you own may be already cruelty-free.
-So, before getting rid of all of the makeup you own, make sure that they are not cruelty-free first.
+- Before getting rid of all of the makeup you own, make sure that they are not cruelty-free first.
 You’d be surprised how many brands don’t test on animals.

 - Make a gradual change.
 Switch up your products, step by step!

-- Don’t rely on cruelty-free dupes, they might not perform as good.
-Choose a different product instead.
+- Don’t rely on “cruelty-free” dupes, they might not perform as well.
+Choose a different product instead and discover new brands!

 That’s it for today.
-I hope you enjoyed reading this post and if you did, don’t forget to give it a ‘like’ and to follow my blog.
+I hope you enjoyed reading this post.
+If you did, don’t forget to give it a ‘like’ and to follow my blog.